ad-aures/castopod/CONTRIBUTING-DEV.md

 Castopod is a web app based on the `php` framework [CodeIgniter 4](https://codeigniter.com).

-We use [Docker](https://www.docker.com/) quickly setup a dev environment.
+We use [Docker](https://www.docker.com/) to quickly setup a dev environment.
 A `docker-compose.yml` and `Dockerfile` are included in the project's root folder to help you kickstart your contribution.